Tmitchy/-SOC-Home-Lab-Build/SOC-Home-Lab-Build_2.md

 **Goal:** get pfSense's raw syslog output properly parsed and searchable, rather than sitting as one unstructured text blob per event.

-**The problem:** pfSense sends multiple message types over the same syslog stream — `filterlog` (firewall block/pass decisions) is CSV-formatted, while DHCP and other system messages are plain text.
+**The problem:** pfSense sends multiple message types over the same syslog stream:  `filterlog` (firewall block/pass decisions) is CSV-formatted, while DHCP and other system messages are plain text.
 An initial grok pattern designed for generic syslog text failed to match `filterlog`'s CSV format at all (100% grok failure rate), while a follow-up CSV filter over-applied itself to *every* pfSense message, corrupting the plain-text ones.

 **The fix:**
-- Added a `csv` filter scoped specifically to `process.name == "filterlog"`, parsing fields like `action`, `src_ip`, `dst_ip`, `protocol`, `interface` — left every other pfSense message type (DHCP, system) untouched
+- Added a `csv` filter scoped specifically to `process.name == "filterlog"`, parsing fields like `action`, `src_ip`, `dst_ip`, `protocol`, `interface`, leaving every other pfSense message type (DHCP, system) untouched.
-- Explicitly set `[data_stream][dataset]` via `mutate { replace => ... }` (not `add_field`, which appends rather than overwrites) so pfSense events route to their own `logs-pfsense-default` data stream instead of falling into the generic Beats-destined index
+- Explicitly set `[data_stream][dataset]` via `mutate { replace => ... }` (not `add_field`, which appends rather than overwrites) so pfSense events route to their own `logs-pfsense-default` data stream instead of falling into the generic Beats-destined index.
-- Moved the Elasticsearch password out of plaintext config entirely, into Logstash's built-in keystore (`${ES_PASSWORD}`), after an earlier password ended up exposed in troubleshooting output and had to be rotated

 **Confirmed working:** live firewall block events (e.g. a blocked broadcast packet from a stale old-network IP hitting the new lab subnet) now land in Elasticsearch with fully parsed fields, correctly separated from unrelated DHCP/system chatter.